Oyindamolabadara/book-club/README.md

 GitPod was used as an IDE whilst coding this site.
 * GitHub:
 GitHub is being used to store all the code for this project after being pushed from GitPod.
+* Formspree:
+[Formspree](https://formspree.io/) was used to embed the contact us form.
 * Am I Responsive:
- [Am I Responsive](http://ami.responsivedesign.is/) was used to create the images in the Final Design section.
+ [Am I Responsive](http://ami.responsivedesign.is/#) was used to create the images in the Final Design section.
 * Balsamiq:
-Balsamiq was used in the initial design process to make wireframes.
+[Balsamiq](https://balsamiq.com/) was used in the initial design process to make wireframes.
 * Chrome Developer Tools:
 Chrome Developer Tools was used for trouble shooting and trying new visual changes without it affecting the current code.